Nestled in the shadow of Pikes Peak is the small and remarkable town of Cripple Creek.

 Proponents of no-limit gaming say this will accelerate plans to make Cripple Creek into more of a destination area.

-The former Wildwood casino, now branded as Golden Nugget Cripple Creek, opened its new $14 million, 101-room new hotel in the summer of 2021 and the reception for this lodging venture has been outstanding.
+The Wildwood casino opened its new $14 million, 101-room new hotel in the summer of 2021 and the reception for this lodging venture has been outstanding.
 The Bronco Billy’s mega expansion, the Chamonix resort, is also in full swing, with construction hitting the jackpot for a mega parking garage and a 300-plus-room hotel addition, with a spree of amenities.
-This nine-story project, which now commands mainstage attention for visitors, is expected to open later this year.
+This multi-story project, which now commands mainstage attention for visitors, is expected to open on Dec.
+26 (see related story).

 The project has been described as a “game changer” for Cripple Creek.
 City officials and community leaders see this as propelling the drive for making Cripple Creek into a destination area.
 “I think we have to shoot for that goal,” said City Administrator Frank Salvato, in describing the effort to make Cripple Creek into a destination area and just not a day-trip gaming stop.